‘Jamie wouldn’t kill anyone… unless Teddy told him to!’

 “The Pit suffers from a disjointed plot and an inconsistent tone (it veers from humor to horror with mixed results) but it’s loaded with enough random weirdness to qualify it as a minor classic.
 I’ve never seen a movie before or since that combines killer kids, talking teddy bears, and carnivorous cavemen so effectively.”
 The Video Vacuum

-Although it is a Canadian production, it was actually filmed in Beaver Dam, Wisconsin.
+Although The Pit is a Canadian production, it was actually shot in Beaver Dam, Wisconsin.